szymonlipinski/dbrows/README.rst

                 print(row['a'])
                 print(row['b'])

-Or even rollback, if you want test something:
+Or even rollback, e.g. if you want to test something:

 .. code-block:: python